-Assessment of Impairment of Property and Equipment and Investment Properties
+Assessment of Impairment of Property and Equipment

 As a result of the continuing community quarantines and restricted travel, the Group's revenue from casino and hotel and restaurant operations continues to be adversely affected by the lower number of operating days and guests.
-In addition, the lessee's operations have not yet commenced due to the suspension of its construction activities in the Group's investment properties, brought about by the coronavirus pandemic.
-These events and conditions are impairment indicators requiring the assessment of the recoverable amount of the property and equipment and investment properties amounting to ₱3,766.1 million and ₱744.6 million, respectively, as of December 31, 2020.
+These events and conditions are impairment indicators requiring the assessment of the recoverable amount of the property and equipment amounting to P4,288.5 million as at December 31, 2021.
 This impairment testing is significant to our audit because the amounts involved are material to the consolidated financial statements.
-The assessment of the recoverable amount of property and equipment and investment properties involves significant management judgment, estimation and assumptions about forecasted cashflow and discount rate, among others.
+The assessment of the recoverable amount of property and equipment involves significant management judgment, estimation and assumptions about forecasted cashflows, revenue growth, long-term growth rate and discount rate, among others.
 In addition, there is a higher level of estimation uncertainty due to the current economic conditions which have been impacted by the coronavirus pandemic.

-The Group's policy on impairment assessment are disclosed in Note 5 to the consolidated financial statements while the carrying values of property and equipment and investment properties are included in Notes 11 and 12, respectively, to the consolidated financial statements.
+The Group's disclosures on property and equipment are included in Notes 5 and 11 to the consolidated financial statements.